Text-to-Image Search via CLIP#

 from finetuner.callback import WiSEFTCallback run = finetuner.fit( model='ViT-B-32#openai', ..., loss='CLIPLoss', - callbacks=, + callbacks=[WiSEFTCallback(alpha=0.5)], )

-alpha should be greater equal than 0 and less equal than 1:
+alpha should be greater than or equal to 0 and less than or equal to 1:

 alphais a float between 0 and 1, we merge the weights between the pre-trained model and the fine-tuned model.

 alphais 0, the fine-tuned model is identical to the pre-trained model.